Buying a short-term health plan in North Dakota

 Other state requirements for short-term plans

-North Dakota is requiring short-term plan applications to ask the consumer whether they have comprehensive major medical coverage in force, whether they understand that the short-term plan is NOT a comprehensive major medical policy, and why they are purchasing the short-term plan.
+North Dakota requires short-term plan applications to ask the consumer whether they have comprehensive major medical coverage in force, whether they understand that the short-term plan is NOT a comprehensive major medical policy, and why they are purchasing the short-term plan.

 Short-term plans in the state are also required to have a loss ratio (claim amounts divided by premium amounts) of at least 55 percent.